yhara/ovto/book/api/pure_component.md

 It almost the same as `Ovto::Component`, but it caches the `render` method calling with arguments of the method.

+## When to use PureComponent?

+Use it when your app is slow and need more speed.

 ## Cache strategy